-How do we make our cities better?
-We’d all like them to run more efficiently, be more affordable to live in and collectively plan as smartly as possible for the continuing impacts of climate change — but how do we actually achieve those things?
-City Space is a new podcast from The Globe and Mail that seeks to answer those questions.
-Join host Adrian Lee as he speaks to global experts and those close to home to learn what our cities are doing right and what we could do better.
+How do we make our cities more livable?
+We want them to be more affordable, walkable and meet the needs of a tech-powered society.
+So, how do we actually reach those ideals?
+City Space is an urban living podcast from The Globe and Mail that seeks to answer those questions.
+Join host Irene Galea as she speaks to global experts and those close to home to learn what our cities are doing right and what we could do better.
 From accessibility to housing to transit, episodes will consider what truly makes a city run well, look to our global neighbours on what they’re getting right and deliberate on how to make the best cities we can.

 Whether we really think about it or not, cities are habitats for animals.
 Beyond a flock of pigeons or dogs on a leash, cities are home to all manner of wildlife - depending where you are, you might have bats, coyotes or even bobcats roaming around.
 How can cities better accommodate the land we share with our beastie brethren and what might be some potential benefits if we get better at it?